ifurusato/rp2040-i2c-slave/README.md

 Once you've installed a recent version of MicroPython on your RP2040 board, the easiest way to deploy the code and test the project is using *rshell*.

+Once you've installed the files, you'll want to modify the `DISPLAY_TYPE` in main.py to your actual display hardware: 'neopixel', 'ws2812' or 'pico'.

 (TL;DR: install the master.py and ./lib/ directory on your Raspberry Pi, the contents of the ./upy/ directory on your RP2040.)